Kuma3mccm/inventory-share-plugin/README.md

 ## How to use
 1. Put the executable file downloaded from the [latest release](https://github.com/Kuma3mccm/inventory-share-plugin/releases/latest) into the plugins folder of Endstone and start the server once.
 2. Since`plugins/inventory_share_plugin/config.toml` is generated, I will change the content myself.
+3. Execute `create_db.sql` to create a database and tables in SQL.
-3. Restart or reload the server.
+4. Restart or reload the server.
-4. :partying_face:
+5. :partying_face:

 inventory-share-plugin by Kuma3mccm is licensed under the Apache License, Version2.0